kemitchell/reviewers-edition-compare.js/README.md

 This npm package exports a single argument comparison function.
-The function takes two [reviewers edition][reved] strings as inputs and
+The function takes two [Reviewers Edition][reved] strings as inputs and
 returns:

 [reved]: https://npmjs.com/packages/reviewers-edition-parse

-- `-1` if the first argument is an earlier reviewers edition than the second argument
+- `-1` if the first argument is an earlier Reviewers Edition than the second argument

 - `0` if the first argument is equal to the second argument

-- `1` if the first argument is a later reviewers edition than the second argument
+- `1` if the first argument is a later Reviewers Edition than the second argument

 This makes the function a suitable argument to `Array.prototype.sort`.